BraidenPsiuk/fixar.js/.github/README.md

 ![](/files/examples/fixar-basic-example.gif)

-## NOTE: FIXAR IS STILL IN THE VERY EARLY STAGES OF DEVELOPMENT.
-It is currently in version 0.x.x (NPM) and is unusable in its current state.

-This library currently has a few limitations due to it being in early stages of development:
-1. You can only really create 1 Viewport, and it must be appended to the document body.
-I am planning to use flexbox to make multiple viewports easy to achieve.
-It currently works like this because I only intended for this to run in an Electron app when I started developing this.
-2. Can't customize letterbox/pillarbox styles past just color, this probably won't change for a while.
-3. You can only register one camera and one renderer.
-You can't unregister them as well at the moment.
-4. Looks a little strange on some mobile devices (this is only designed with desktop in mind for now though).
+## 🚧 HEADS UP! 🚧
+**This document is only useful if you're looking to contribute to the development of the fixar.js library.
+If you're simply looking to use fixar.js in a project, please see the [quick-start guide](https://www.npmjs.com/package/fixar) or check out the [full documentation](https://fixarjs.org).**

 ___

-## JavaScript rendering tools library.
-Designed for use with Three.js.
+## What is fixar.js?

-Take full control over how your 2D/3D scene is viewed! **FIXAR** automatically resizes your scene to make it as large as possible while maintaining an aspect ratio **YOU** define (and can change at any time).
+FixAR provides you with tools that allow you more control over your Three.js scenes.
+FixAR got it's name from it's main feature - it automatically resizes your scene to make it as large as possible while maintaining an aspect ratio **YOU** define (and can change at any time).
 It does this by creating a letterboxing/pillarboxing effect around your canvas, which avoids stretching or cropping (which can look ugly or cause a loss of detail, respectively).

+**A note from the developer:** FixAR's development started when I aimed to create a helper script/library to maintain aspect ratio in single Three.js scene.
+It was intended to work well when used in an Electron application.
+However, I then decided I wanted to support several libraries besides Three.js, including Babylon.js, Pixi.js, Phaser, and more.
+Unfortunately, supporting multiple libraries seemed to be too much for me as a single developer, so I've recently decided to focus support just on Three.js.
+This decision, although somewhat unfortunate, has allowed me to focus on adding some cool tools to help design Three.js scenes.

-**FIXAR** is designed to be BYOL (Bring Your Own Library)-compliant.
-That's a term I just made up.
-[Aren't acronyms just the best?](https://gist.github.com/anonymous/ca9721fbf27e77667abb) Anyway, whatever library you want to use for the actual rendering should work well when combined with **FIXAR**, but only after I add support for each additional library.
+library you want to use for the actual rendering should work well when combined with **FIXAR**, but only after I add support for each additional library.
 Currently, THREE, Three.js, three.js (whatever you want to call it...) is the only supported library, but I'm not making it a dependency because I don't want THREE to be the *only* option.

 ___